elixir-tools/elixir-tools.dev/_posts/2024-04-22-update-volume-6.md

 In order to use these new APIs and compiler improvements, if you opt into completions, **Next LS will use a bundled archive of Elixir v1.17 instead of the version found on your `PATH`**.
 Once completions stabilize, Next LS will always use the bundled Elixir.

 This is certainly a trade-off.
-In exchange for getting access to the latest compiler features, you might seen compiler warnings that you won't see when you run `mix compile` in the terminal.
+In exchange for getting access to the latest compiler features, you might see compiler warnings that you won't see when you run `mix compile` in the terminal.

 I believe this is a reasonable trade-off, but you can also now explicitly set the Elixir bin path used by Next LS, so if this is not acceptable, you can set it to a version manager shim or an absolute path to your locally installed Elixir, you just wont get access to the latest compiler features.